johnsonn573/ASM_code_repository/README.md

 \
 The script relies on samtools v1.3 and is run with the inputfile path and outputfile path as the first and second arguments:    \
 \
-./namesort.sh ~/my/input/path ~/my/output/path
+./namesort.sh ~/my/input/path ~/my/output/path    \
 \
 ## Bismark methylation extractor.

-We ran the bismark methylating extractor on each bam file using the following scripts.    \
+We ran the bismark methylating extractor on each bam file using the following script.    \
 \

-b01methylationextract.sh    \
-b02methylationextract.sh    \
-b03methylationextract.sh    \
-b04methylationextract.sh    \
-b05methylationextract.sh    \
-b06methylationextract.sh    \
-cll01methylationextract.sh    \
-cll02methylationextract.sh    \
-cll03_dual_methylationextract.sh    \
-cll04methylationextract.sh    \
-cll05_alone_methylationextract.sh    \
-cll05_dual_methylationextract.sh    \
-cll06_alone_methylationextract.sh    \
-cll07_alone_methylationextract.sh    \
-cll08_alone_methylationextract.sh    \
-cll09_alone_methylationextract.sh    \
-cll09_alone_methylationextract_SRR8579782.sh    \
-cll09_alone_methylationextract_SRR8579783.sh    \
-cll10methylationextract.sh    \
-cll10methylationextract_SRR8579785.sh    \
-cll10methylationextract_SRR8579786.sh    \
-cll10methylationextract_SRR8579787.sh    \
-cll11methylationextract.sh    \
-cll12methylationextract.sh    \
-cll12methylationextract_SRR8579789.sh    \
+methylationextract.sh    \

-cll12methylationextract_SRR8579791.sh
+The script uses Bismark v0.19.0.
+Inputfile path and outputfile path are the first and second arguments.
+For example:

+./methylationextract.sh ~/my/input/path ~/my/output/path

 ## Converting the remaining cov.gz files to Rdata files.